TCLR: Temporal Contrastive Learning for Video Representation: Additional Comparison

 \section{Additional Comparison}

 Results from prior work which were excluded from the main paper are presented in Table~\ref{table:results}.
 The Table is divided into 3 sections.
 The first section includes results from papers which utilize visual modality but only provide results on specialized architectures or larger input sizes which are not widely used and hence cannot be compared fairly with other methods.
 The second section includes works which utilize multi-modal data, beyond the visual domain, such as text and audio.
 The third section shows our results for temporal contrastive learning from the main paper to allow for comparison with these works, such a comparison however is not fair for reasons explained earlier.
+We also perform linear classification of Kinetics-400 using our self-supervised pre-trained R2+1D model, which gives 21.8\% top-1 accuracy.